Excavation Contractors Bath

 Family owned building contractor Established in 1976, Kennet Construction is a local family owned building contractor based in Bradford on Avon covering the South West & South Wales.
 We undertake a broad range of construction projects from £50,000 to £10,000,000 and clients value our close and efficient management philosophy.
 We can project manage all construction operations necessary to ensure each project is fully compliant with regulations and completed to the highest standards.
 Maintaining good working relations with clients, we have secured repeat business with Housing Associations, Charitable Trusts, Schools, Established Corporations and Private Developers.
 We work in a number of areas including residential, care homes, schools and commercial buildings.

-Our excavation contractors operate in Bath and surroundings!
+Our excavation contractors operate in Bath and surrounding areas!

-ExcavationHQ has curated and vetted the Best Excavation Companies near Bath.
-Find a reliable business today.
+ExcavationHQ has curated and vetted Top Excavation Contractors in and around Bath.
+Find a top & reliable contractor today.

 Frequently Asked Questions About Excavation Contractors